Medical expenses can get very large very quickly, especially if you get sick, are in an accident, or have an ongoing health issue.

 Even with health insurance, you will likely still be responsible for some of your healthcare costs, especially if you get sick or injured (and these costs could be high if you have a high deductible).

-To make sure you can handle any unexpected medical expenses without hardship, it can be a good idea to set up an emergency fund within your cash management account.
+To make sure you can handle any unexpected medical expenses without hardship, it can be a good idea to set up an emergency fund within your checking and savings account.

 While nobody likes thinking about how to protect their loved ones when they pass away, life insurance is another necessity to consider in addition to your health insurance plan.
-SoFi Protect and Ladder offer life insurance coverage that you can set up in minutes and as a SoFi member you can draft your will for free.
+SoFi Protect and Ladder offer life insurance coverage that you can set up in minutes.

 Ladder policies are issued in New York by Allianz Life Insurance Company of New York, New York, NY (Policy form # MN-26) and in all other states and DC by Allianz Life Insurance Company of North America, Minneapolis, MN (Policy form # ICC20P-AZ100 and # P-AZ100).
 Only Allianz Life Insurance Company of New York is authorized to offer life insurance in the state of New York.
 Coverage and pricing is subject to eligibility and underwriting criteria.
 SoFi Agency and its affiliates do not guarantee the services of any insurance company.
 The California license number for SoFi Agency is 0L13077 and for Ladder is OK22568.
 Ladder, SoFi and SoFi Agency are separate, independent entities and are not responsible for the financial condition, business, or legal obligations of the other.
 Social Finance, Inc. (SoFi) and Social Finance Life Insurance Agency, LLC (SoFi Agency) do not issue, underwrite insurance or pay claims under LadderLifeTM policies.
 SoFi is compensated by Ladder for each issued term life policy.
 SoFi offers customers the opportunity to reach Ladder Insurance Services, LLC to obtain information about estate planning documents such as wills.
 Social Finance, Inc. (“SoFi”) will be paid a marketing fee by Ladder when customers make a purchase through this link.
 All services from Ladder Insurance Services, LLC are their own.
 Once you reach Ladder, SoFi is not involved and has no control over the products or services involved.
 The Ladder service is limited to documents and does not provide legal advice.
 Individual circumstances are unique and using documents provided is not a substitute for obtaining legal advice.